goodfella/liblinuxpp/README.md

 #### linuxpp::net::tcp_socket

-A resource owning class to TCP sockets.
+A resource owning class for TCP sockets.
 This class provides member functions that facilitate implementing both TCP clients and servers.